aronwc/mlsm/papers/bachrach12personality/mpriegop.md

 They correlate the properties of the Facebook profile and user's personality to see if with the first one you can predict the second one.

 # Algorithm
-- They took the results of a phychological test Facebook application, based on the big five personality model, called myPersonality.
+- They took the results of a psychological test Facebook application, based on the big five personality model, called myPersonality.
 - Examine profile features from two categories,  user’s actions and the actions of a user and their friends.
   - Number of Facebook friends
   - Number of associations with groups